Develop Better Websites with zipBoard

 The major issue occurs when you are setting your website for mobile users and viewing the site from Laptop.
 Your laptop and mobile are different in screen sizes so you can’t make this blunder.
 If you are setting all the specifications for mobile users, view your website from mobile where you will get the real idea of whether it is appropriate or not.

 E.g., Your site might have been created on a laptop and optimized accordingly.
 However, when a user views it from a mobile/tablet, the difference in the screen size is such that your content becomes painful to read.
-For this, you need an online review tool that can help you with creating a responsive site.
+For this, you need an online proofing tool that can help you with that can help you with testing and creating a responsive website.

 Now comes another essential element, which is Desktop Web Typography.
 This is equally important to be considered.
 When we talk about Desktop web typography, we divide the designs into 2 types i.e Text-heavy pages and Interaction-heavy pages.
 Let’s talk about both in detail.